HPH-Fabrication-Addins/cinx-api-docs/source/includes/_deliveries.md

 submitter | Limits results to a specified CINX user. | {cinx_user_id}
 number | Limits results to a specified transaction number. | {transaction_number}
 format | Defines the response format type.
-If not specified, json will be used. | json, xml
+If not specified, json will be used. | json, xml offset | Defines the offset to use when returning the items. | Integer limit | Defines the number of results to include in the response.
+If not specified, 50 will be used. | Integer

 ## Get Delivery
 ### API Endpoint - Get a Delivery